sonic-net/DASH/Documentation/dash-hld.md

 These comprise the main dataplane engines and are the core of what are variously called SmartNICs, DPUs, IPUs, NPUS, etc. The actual cores may be ASICs, SoCs, FPGAs, or some other high-density, performant hardware.

 ## Detailed architectures
+>**Comments [cs] I don't hink it's useful to have repated busy diagrams over and over.
+I'd rather just  show the per-DPU stack Once and refer to it in the subsequent high-level diagrams.
+It's too much redundant info, hard to digest and creates a maintenance chore if one little detail changes.
+I'd only show low-level again if something is fundamentally different.
 ### DASH NOS single DPU on NIC

 ![dash-single-dpu-architecture](images/hld/dash-single-dpu-architecture.svg)

+The figure above highlights the primary SONiC and DASH software stack components and relationships, and will appear as variations within the various DASH conigurations described below.

 ### DASH appliance architecture

 #### High level architecture

 ![dash-high-level-appliance](images/hld/dash-high-level-appliance.svg)
+A DASH "appliance" contains multiple (e.g. six) DASH NIC devices installed as PCIe adaptors in a chassis.
+This chassis nominally only provides power and cooling and service (datacenter) traffic does not traverse the PCIe bus.
+The PCIe bus can be used to botstrap/upgrade cards and perform some platform management functions but is not a participant in steady-state datacenter traffic.
+Each DPU provides its own gNMI endpoint for SDN control.

 #### Low level architecture
 ![dash-appliance-architecture](images/hld/dash-appliance-architecture.svg)

 ### DASH smart switch architecture